mgrechanik/aco-workshop-for-tsp/README.md

 6) At modules tab set PHP version to 8.0 or higher.

-7) At the domains tab domain name set to **aco.front**, and it's directory to - **aco.front/web** , click "Add" button.
+7) At the domains tab you set new name to **aco.front**, and it's directory to - **aco.front/web** , click "Add" button.

-8) We det our domain in the list like on the image and click Save
+8) We get our domain in the list like on the image and click "Save"

 9) Go to PHP settings